The Gskyer 70 mm AZ Refractor is a best-selling telescope for under $100 that many buy as a first-time telescope buy for themselves or their children.

 If you’re planning on pointing the telescope randomly in the sky and are expecting to see something and you don’t, it’s not the telescope’s fault.
 There’s a learning curve in using telescopes regardless if it’s a $100 model or a $1000 one.
 Sadly, no user education is included in this package.
 You’re on your own to figure it out and incorporate maps, online apps, and additional accessories for effective observation sessions with the Gskyer.

-The tripod seems to be the weakest link in the entire telescope system.
+In my opinion the tripod seems to be the weakest link in the entire telescope system.
 While it’s usually expected that you will replace some accessories at some point, the tripod is part of the buy that should be dependable as it makes or breaks the setup.
 Unfortunately, the tripod is very flimsy and is prone to movement that affects seeing quality.

 The biggest complaint is that it’s too short for adults.
 The Gskyer is mainly made for children, so the tripod would need to be placed atop a table for extended height for adults.
 It may be the better option to completely replace the tripod with one you already own or a heavier-duty one with height that suits an adult.
 Luckily, this setup allows for replacing the tripod – not all cheap, entry-level scopes do.